Investor’s Guide to Uniswap: Should You Invest in UNI?

 Uniswap faces an uncertain but hopeful future.
 Though it has a vast user base, it is losing market share to competing DEXs that still need the AMM model.
 Many LPs face an uphill battle to retain profits in AMMs due to “impermanent loss.”

-With the rise of knockoffs and non-AMM alternatives, Uniswap has its work cut out: it must continue to innovate, adding new features and improving its user experience, all areas where it has traditionally performed well.
+With the rise of knockoffs and non-AMM alternatives, Uniswap has its work cut out: It must continue to innovate, add new features, and improve its user experience in all areas where it has traditionally performed well.

 Still, Uniswap has a history of innovation and delivering significant protocol upgrades.
 (Uniswap ships.)
 It is also far more accessible for the average user to understand and use than tech-heavy sites like dYdX.

-Of course, much will also depend on the future trajectory of the crypto market.
-Uniswap remains our top pick for the long-term DEX winner, so we continue to hold UNI as part of our Future Winners Portfolio.
+Of course, much will also depend on the crypto market's future trajectory.
+Uniswap remains our top pick for the long-term DEX winner, so we continue to hold UNI in our Future Winners Portfolio.

 FAQs